 3. The Mahjong

-This is a new and clean boutique hostel.
-The neighborhood is quiet, and you’re close to both the mountains and coast here.
-It’s just a 15-minute bus ride to downtown though.
+This is a new and clean boutique hostel in a quiet neighborhood close to both the mountains and coast here.
+Despite that, it’s still just a 15-minute bus ride into downtown.
 The deluxe beds are comfy, cozy, and spacious, and the dorm beds are pod-style so you can have a good night’s rest.
 There is a large common area, kitchen facilities, and daily events, including city walks!